Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes2.md

     If you want to test this yourself, try using hover cards for a while, and see if you only remember what the word means when you hover over the word.

-    This is especially evident during immersion, because I notice that I usually do not remember the word whatsoever when the card was tested as a TSC or hover card.

-**Do not use hybrid sentence cards.**
+**Do not use reveal sentence cards.**

--   The problem with hybrid sentence cards is that they test too many different things, breaking the standard i+1 principle.
+-   The problem with reveal sentence cards is that they test too many different things, breaking the standard i+1 principle.

     I previously tried to use these as a cheap excuse to test the word,